gsmainclusivetechlab/mmapi-nodejs-sdk/docs/debitMandates/createAccountDebitMandate.Readme.md

-# Create A MerchantPay Transaction
+# Create A Debit Mandate

-`Here, createMerchantTransaction() creates a POST request to /transactions/type/merchantpay`
+`Here, createAccountDebitMandate(identifierType, identifier) creates a POST request to /accounts/{identifierType}/{identifier}/debitmandates`

-> `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type 'merchantpay' passed via the URL.`
+> `Provided with a valid object representation, this endpoint allows for a new debit mandate to be created for a specific account.`

 ### Usage/Examples